-2.3 Methods
+3.3 Methods

-2.3.1 Pre-processing of observations
+3.3.1 Pre-processing of observations

 The first step was to extract the values of each predictor feature at the location of each substrate observation.
 Not all predictor features had the same spatial extent or resolution.
 This meant that for some predictor features there were gaps, mainly around the coast or far offshore, resulting in some observation locations having no data values (NA) for some or all features.
 Any observations that contained NA values for at least one predictor feature were discarded.
-Of the 13,553 observations, 11,803 intersected all predictor layers and were retained in the dataset (see Section 2.2.1).
-The breakdown of the number of NA values by feature indicates the highest number was for the wave orbital velocity layer.
-Of the 11,803 observations, 2,145 (18%) observations indicated 'presence' (P) of bedrock and 9,658 (82%) were 'absence' (A).
+Of the 20,645 observations (see Section 3.2.1: 'Substrate observations') 18,061 intersected all predictor layers and were retained in the dataset.
+Of the 18,061 observations, 5,330 (29.5%) observations indicated 'presence' (P) of bedrock and 12,731 (70.5%) were 'absence' (A).

-The quality and reliability of the bathymetry data is not constant across the study area.
-The dataset is a collation of available data, mostly collected since the 1980s and differing techniques were used to collect and process the data.
+The quality and reliability of the bathymetry data is not consistent across the study area.
+The dataset is a collation of available data, mostly collected since the 1980s using varying techniques to acquire and process the data.
 This means that, although the grid resolution is constant at 25m across the study area, the underlying data are of varying quality and this will also affect the topographic variables derived from the bathymetry.
 Table 2 shows the number of observations in each category of bathymetry quality.
-The effect of bathymetric quality on model performance and prediction was investigated by building two models, one using all 11,803 observations and another using only the 8,561 observations with acoustic source data (singlebeam and multibeam echosounder).
-Only the model using all observations is described here, as there was no clear difference in the performance or spatial predictions of the two models.

-Table 2: Observations by bathymetry quality class.
-Ordered by reliability from left to right.
+Table 2.
+Observations by bathymetry quality class.
+Ordered by reliability, increasing from left to right.

-Туре Chart Singlebeam echosounder Multibeam echosounder Total

-Number of observations 5,662 2,899 11,803

-Percent of observations 27 % 48 % 25 %
+Туре Chart Singlebeam echosounder Multibeam echosounder Total Number of observations 5,892 4,467 7,702 18,061 Percent of observations 33 % 25 % 43 %

-In order to test the model predictions, the data were split randomly into training (70% of observations) and test datasets (30%).
+To test the model predictions, the data were split randomly into training (70% of observations) and test datasets (30%).
 The ratio of presence to absence records were kept equal in both the training and test datasets (Table 3).